 - describes a particular therapy and the idea behind its approach

-- assesses the research that supports the therapy, and tells you when there’s no reliable research
+- assesses the research on the therapy and says when there’s no reliable research to support it

 - estimates the time and costs involved in using the therapy.